FairyWorld/web3_study_solidity-doc-cn/natspec-format.rst

           {
             "rings" : "The number of rings from dendrochronological sample" },
+          "returns" : {
-          "return" : "age in years, rounded up for partial years" }
+            "_0" : "Age in years, rounded up for partial years", "_1" : "Name of the tree"
+          }
+        },
+        "leaves()" :
+        {
+            "details" : "Returns only a fixed number."
+        }
       },
       "title" : "A simulator for trees"
     }